-Not Using Beginning Developing Applying Innovating Reviewing content How can you begin to incorporate some aspects of this strategy into your instruction?
-How can you engage students in a brief review of content that highlights the cumulative nature of the In addition to engaging students in a brief review that highlights the cumulative nature of the content, how can you monitor the extent to which How might you adapt and create new strategies for reviewing content that address unique student needs and situations?
-What are you learning about your students as you adapt and create new strategies? content? students can recall critical content?
+Not Using Beginning Developing Applying Innovating Reviewing How can you How can you In addition to How might you What are you content begin to incorporate some aspects of this strategy into your engage students in a brief review of content that engaging students in a brief review that highlights the cumulative nature adapt and create new strategies for reviewing content that address unique learning about your students as you adapt and create new strategies? instruction? highlights the cumulative nature of the content? of the content, how can you monitor the extent to which students can recall critical content? student needs and situations? non caucogico: